Why is the MTU Flex Portal web page important?

 If cases of COVID-19 are confirmed on campus, an epidemiologist, medical doctor, and public health officials from the WUPHD may review aggregate data regarding where positive cases are appearing.
 During this review, it may be necessary to examine how case locations align with symptom reporting.
-This will be done in order to adjust Michigan Tech’s asymptomatic testing program, which we hope to initiate in Step Two of the MTU Flex Return to Campus Plan.
+This will be done in order to adjust Michigan Tech’s asymptomatic testing program.

 Individuals who report symptoms considered to be related to COVID-19 will receive a referral to UGL.
 We are exploring whether to provide limited additional contact information to UGL for those individuals in order to make testing more easily available.
 Privacy issues are part of these discussions.
 Your Michigan Tech email address may be shared, and you could be asked to provide consent to share your cell phone number.
 However, your home address will remain private.

 Will Upper Great Lakes Houghton Family Health Center (UGL) and the Western Upper Peninsula Health Department (WUPHD) share this data with outside parties?